SEE THE PERSON NOT THE DISABILITY

 Hard of Hearing describes an individual who uses their residual hearing and speech to communicate.

 4. Mental Health Disabilities : Mental health disabilities can take many forms, just as physical disabilities do.
 Unlike many physical illnesses though, all mental illnesses can be treated.
 Mental illnesses can include stress-related conditions, major depression, bipolar disorder — formally called manic-depressive illness –, anxiety, and schizophrenia.
-Depression is the most common non-psychotic mental illness –psychosis being a disorder which features the loss of contact with reality–.
+Depression is the most common non-psychotic mental illness –psychosis being a disorder that features the loss of contact with reality–.

 5. Intellectual Disabilities : also known as Mental Retardation (MR), is a generalized neurodevelopmental disorder characterized by significantly impaired intellectual and adaptive functioning.
 It is defined by an IQ score under 70 in addition to deficits in two or more adaptive behaviors that affect everyday, general living.
 Involves a permanent limitation in a person’s ability to learn.
 Unfortunately, the very fact that these symptoms are invisible can lead to misunderstandings, false perceptions, and judgments.

 6. Learning Disabilities : Learning disabilities are neurological differences in processing information that severely limit a person’s ability to learn in a specific skill area.
-That is, these disorders are the result of actual differences in the way the brain processes, understands and uses information.
+That is, these disorders are the result of actual differences in the way the brain processes, understands, and uses information.
 Everyone has differences in learning abilities, but people with learning disabilities have severe problems that persist throughout their lives.
 There is no cure for learning disabilities.
 Special education programs can help people cope and compensate for these disorders, but the learning disability will last a lifetime.
 Learning disabled people may have difficulty in school or on the job.
 These disabilities may also impact independent living and social relationships.

 7. Neurological Disabilities : A neurological disability is associated with damage to the nervous system that results in the loss of some physical or mental functions.
 A neurological disability may affect a person’s capacity to move or manipulate things or the way they act or express their feelings.
 The way they think and process information may also be significantly influenced.
 The brain and the spine are the areas of the body most closely associated with neurology.
 Heart attacks, serious infections, and lack of oxygen to the brain may also result in neurological disability.